TV Tropes Needs Your Help

 - Closet Geek: Angel & Faith teaches us that Angel is a die-hard fan of Douglas Adams.
 It helped him through a difficult period in The Eighties...

-- Clueless Detective: A Running Gag is that he's better at fighting demons than he is at actual detective work.
-On one occasion, he actually had to hire another detective agency with a Friend on the Force for help on a case.
+- Clueless Detective: A Running Gag is that he's better at fighting demons than he is at genuine detective work.
+On one occasion, he had to hire another detective agency with a Friend on the Force for help on a case.

 - The Comically Serious: The fact that he's periodically-evil while his companions are all Happy Meals with legs might have something to do with all the jokes at his expense, to keep him grounded.